jarun/googler/README.md

-      o [index ...]         open space-separated result indices in browser open the current search in browser, if no arguments g keywords            new Google search for 'keywords' with original options q, ^D, double Enter   exit googler
+      o [index ...]         open space-separated result indices in browser open the current search in browser, if no arguments g keywords            new Google search for 'keywords' with original options should be used to search omniprompt keys and indices q, ^D, double Enter   exit googler
       ?                     show omniprompt help
       *                     other inputs issue a new search with original options